jonschipp/vagrant/bro-sandbox/README.md

         $ passwd demo
 ```

 * Change the password of a container user (Not a system account).
-Place an SHA-1 hash of the password of choice in the second field of /tmp/sandbox_db.
+Place an SHA-1 hash of the password of choice in the second field of desired user in /tmp/sandbox_db.

 ```
 	$ PASS=$(echo "newpassword" | sha1sum | sed 's/ .*//)